AllenInstitute/AllenSDK/pull_request_template.md

 # Validation:
 <!-- Describe how you have validated that your solution addresses the
 root cause of the ticket.
-What have you done to ensure that your addition is bug free and works as expected.
+What have you done to ensure that your addition is bug free and works as expected?
 Please provide specific instructions so we can reproduce and list any relevant details about your configuration
 example: